This Article Is About Fannie Mae Bankruptcy Guidelines On Waiting Period After Chapter 7 & 13

 - This holds true even though the foreclosure was recorded at a later date after the Chapter 7 Bankruptcy, to qualify for a conventional loan

 - This is different than with FHA Loans

 - With FHA Loans, if you had mortgage part of bankruptcy, there is a three year waiting period from the recorded date of the foreclosure and/or date of the sheriff’s sale in order to qualify for an FHA Loan

 - There are times where lenders take their sweet time in transferring the deed of the property into the lender’s name

 - This will hurt the potential home buyer because the waiting period clock does not start until the recorded date of the foreclosure that has been recorded on the county’s recorder of deeds office

-Home buyers who had a mortgage part of bankruptcy and need to qualify for a conventional loan, please contact us at Gustan Cho Associates at 262-716-8151 or text us for faster response.
-Or email us at email@example.com.
-We are available 7 days a week, evenings, weekends, and holidays.
+Homebuyers who had a mortgage part of the bankruptcy and need to qualify for a conventional loan, please contact us at Gustan Cho Associates at 262-716-8151 or text us for a faster response.
+Or email us at firstname.lastname@example.org.
+The team at Gustan Cho Associates is available 7 days a week, evenings, weekends, and holidays.